uBible/uBible/README.md

 Currently, there is no module manager, so you will need to install Bibles using another SWORD program or from the Ubuntu repositories.
 For example, the KJV Bible is available from the `sword-text-kjv` package.

+**Compiling and Running**

 To run/build, just open the `CMakeLists.txt` file in Qt Creator.

+To build a click package, use the option `-DBUILD_CLICK=YES`, either in the Projects tab of Qt Creator, or when running `cmake` from the command line.